 Our Testing Experience

-This one felt like the “get comfortable fast” sectional.
-I started upright with a laptop, then slid into a semi-reclined sprawl on the reversible chaise and stayed there longer than I meant to.
-Marcus liked that it didn’t feel flimsy when he sat near the front edge, but he also called out heat build-up during longer sports nights.
-Carlos noticed that the back support is fine for casual viewing, yet he wanted a touch more structure when he stayed upright for a full work block.
-Mia immediately appreciated that she could claim a corner without feeling swallowed by the seat depth.
+This was the easiest sectional in the group to settle into fast.
+I started upright with a laptop, then ended up stretched across the reversible chaise longer than I planned.
+In our testing, Marcus liked that the front edge did not collapse under him, but he also noticed more heat build-up during longer sports nights.
+Carlos thought the back support worked for casual viewing, yet wanted more structure for a full work block.
+Mia liked that she could take a corner without feeling lost in the seat.

 -